 Bigfoot Youth CC was formed in 2009 when it was initially called Bigfoot Go-Ride.
-We have three sections: the Mini branch for children aged 5 to 7, the Junior branch for children aged 7 to 11 and the Youth branch, aimed at secondary school age children, aged 11 to 17.
+We have four sections: the Balance Bikes branch, for children yet to learn to ride a pedal bike, the Mini branch for children aged 5 to 7, the Junior branch for children aged 7 to 11 and the Youth branch, aimed at secondary school age children, aged 11 to 17.
 All three together form the junior division of Bigfoot CC.
 On this page you can find out more about the club's branches, along with information about how to join.
-There are also links to pages about our story and our people.

 Bigfoot Youth Junior branch is all about taking part in cycling as a sport while developing your child’s fitness, racing and bike handling skills.
 The Junior branch is aimed at children aged 7 to 11.
 The main focus of the club's activity is our Saturday morning coaching sessions, held at Hayes Primary School.
 Coaching takes place throughout the year during term time.
 Each week our volunteer British Cycling-qualified Go-Ride coaches put the riders through their paces, with warm ups, skills circuits, fun challenges and races.

 A typical Saturday session will involve a bike safety check and warm up session, followed by Go-Ride coaching activities, designed to progressively develop riders' racing and bike handling skills, improve fitness and introduce different types of cycle sport.

 We make sure that all coaching activities are appropriate for the age and skill level of all the children taking part, to make sure that we develop skills and confidence gradually.